Crowned eagle: Description

 The crowned eagle is a very large eagle.
 Measuring from 80 to 99 cm in length, it is the fifth longest extant eagle in the world.
 The female, at a weight of 3.2–4.7 kg, is around 10–15% larger than the male, at a weight of 2.55–4.12 kg.
 An average body mass of 3.64 kg was given in one account.
 Elsewhere, an average of 3.8 kg has been claimed.
 Slightly smaller weights were found in a South African survey where 5 males averaged 2.65 kg and 8 females averaged 3.71 kg.
 Overall, they are the 9th heaviest living eagle species.
 The wingspan typically ranges from 1.51 to 1.81 m.
 The largest authenticated wingspan for a female was 1.9 m, with a claim of wingspans of up to 2 m needing confirmation.
 This eagle's wingspan is quite short for the bird's size, being around the same mean width as that of a tawny eagle (Aquila rapax) or a short-toed snake eagle (Circaetus gallicus), species that weigh about half as much as a crowned eagle.
 However, the somewhat boxy and rounded wings are quite broad, being broader than, for example, the much longer-winged golden eagle (Aquila chrysaetos).
 The wing morphology of the species gives it maneuverability in its densely wooded environment.
 The wing chord measures 445–532 mm, with a median of 467 mm in males and 512 mm in females.
 In South Africa, 5 males averaged 475.2 mm in wing chord length and 7 females averaged 506.9 mm.
 While it, on average, is less heavy and has a smaller wingspan than the often sympatric martial eagle, its average total length exceeds that of the martial eagle thanks to its much longer tail.
 The crowned eagle's tail is from 300 to 410 mm long, with a median of 315 mm in males and 348 mm in females.
 South African males averaged 320.4 mm in tail length in a sample of 4 and females averaged 352.4 mm.
 The bill is of a medium size relative to its body size, with one large museum specimen's bill measuring 55 mm in length from the gape, 45 mm in culmen length and 33 mm in bill depth.
 In South Africa, culmen length averaged 50 mm in 4 males and 54.9 mm in 7 females, with a range in both 46.5 to 61.4 mm.

-A zoo-kept adult crowned eagle in Hungary illustrates its formidable talons.
+A zoo-kept adult crowned eagle in Hungary illustrates its large talons.